 Last Word about 7 Fabulous things to do in Buenos Aires

-There are so many things to do in Buenos Aires.
-I just touched the surface of this amazing city.
-You should definitely get some tango classes or shows and go for some classes of Castellano.
+There are so many wonderful things to do in Buenos Aires.
+I just touched the surface of this fantastic city.
+If traveling for a visit, you should go to a tango class or at least a tango show, and then go to some classes of Spanish and learn Castellano.
 Walk in Plaza de Mayo and visit Casa Rosado.
-G0 exploring in the streets and get lost in all the different neighborhoods.
-Catch some street art and some great brunches in Ninina Bakery in Palermo.
-Of course see a football game BOCA or RIVER?
-You cannot separate futbol from Buenos Aires.
+Go exploring and get lost in all the different neighborhoods.
+Catch some street art in a corner then go for a great brunch in Ninina Bakery in Palermo.
+Of course, see a football game, BOCA or RIVER?
+You cannot separate football from Buenos Aires.

-If you want to see an important part of Argentinean history, visit Parque de la Memoria of the vicitims of Argentina’s dirty war.
-A war almost forgotten by Europe.
+If you want to see an essential part of Argentinean history, visit Parque de la Memoria of the victims of Argentina’s dirty war.
+A war that almost is forgotten by Europe.
 I had my first introduction to this war in Argentina.
-Scary how some history is left not noticed in the history books.
+Scary how some history is left unnoticed in the history books.

-If you have time explore more than Buenos Aires, go to Tigre and have relaxing days or even take the boat over to Uruguay.
+If you have time to explore more than Buenos Aires, go to Tigre and have relaxing days by the river or even take the boat over to Uruguay.
 Or take the airplane to Iguazu falls or maybe the bus to Mendoza the wine district of Argentina.
-Or go the true Argentinean experience with spending an afternoon on the horseback with an Gaucho.
+Or go to the authentic Argentinean experience with spending an afternoon on the horseback with a Gaucho.

 The things to do in Buenos Aires and Argentina are endless.
-It is great country for exploring!
-Even as a solo female traveler, I was feeling safe mostly of the times.
-When it gets dark and uncomfortable take a taxi.
+It is an excellent country for exploring!
+Even as a solo female traveler, I was feeling safe most of the times.
+When it gets dark and uncomfortable, take a taxi.
 Be careful with your phones and eat with your purse in front of you.
-Then you are ready to go and do the many things to do in Buenos Aires.
+Then you are ready to go and do the many things in Buenos Aires.